1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 ):

-Don't see conflict files on all your devices?
-That's normal; the conflict file (the one with the exclamation mark and the mention conflicted copy
+Don't see the conflicted files on all your devices?
+That's normal; the conflicted file (the one with the exclamation mark and the label conflicted copy

 in its name) is not synchronized.
 The idea is that you, the author of the changes, are the best person to resolve the conflict.